 - Springy Step Shoes – Allows them to jump higher.

 - Claw Clamber Boots – The characters will be able to climb walls vertically.

-- Cheato Page – By gathering those and handing them to the book that’s on Grunty’s Lair you will get access to cheats that can be used in the game.
+- Cheato Page – By gathering those and handing them to the book that’s on Grunty’s Lair the player will get access to cheats that can be used in the game.

 - Doubloons – The currency used to purchase items on the village surrounding Jolly Roger’s Lagoon.

 - Mumbo Pad - Pad with Mumbo's head on it.
-When controlling Mumbo, these pads allow you to perform his main spells such as 'Levitate', and 'Power'.
+When controlling Mumbo, these pads allow the duo to perform his main spells such as 'Levitate', and 'Power'.

 Returning from the original game, Banjo and Kazooie can transform into different creatures or objects by visiting Humba Wumba.
 While in Banjo-Kazooie only a few stages featured transformations on Banjo-Tooie all of the worlds have their own specific transformations.
-Below you will find all of them listed, the location where it happens and a brief description.
+They are listed below, including the location where it happens and a brief description.